ESAOpenSR/opensr-test/README.md

 </p>

-Display the histogram of the metrics:
+Display the histogram of the distances:

 ```python
 metrics.plot_stats()